r0x0r/pywebview/docs/guide/README.md

 _pywebview_ uses native GUI for creating a web component window: WinForms on Windows, Cocoa on macOS and QT or GTK on Linux.
 If you choose to freeze your application, pywebview does not bundle a heavy GUI toolkit or web renderer with it keeping the executable size small. _pywebview_ is compatible with Python 3.
-_pywebview_ ships with an optional HTTP server, DOM support, If you choose to freeze your application, you do not need to bundle a heavy GUI toolkit or web renderer.
+_pywebview_ ships with an optional HTTP server, DOM support,

 _pywebview_ is a BSD licensed open source project.
 It is an independent project with no corporate backing.
 If you find _pywebview_ useful, consider supporting it.
 More donation options are outlined on the [Donating](/contributing/donating.html) page.